franekantoni/docker-python-sql/README.md

 	LIMIT    10;
 	```

-	There are more imporvemtns for the 'highest rated' metric.
+	There are more improvements for the 'highest rated' metric.
 One of them would be to normalize the ratings by dividing each rating by an average of all of the ratings a user gave.
 I would advise to specify the metric more clearly.

-4. what are the top 5 userers with the most ratings?
+4. what are the top 5 users with the most ratings?

 	```SQL
 	SELECT userId, COUNT(userId) as num_of_ratings